-In my experience the biggest transfer of heat from the outside comes through our large picture windows.
-Even though they are double pane and slightly tinted, when the sun shines straight on them the rigs internal temps rise quickly.
-What I do to combat this is insert some reflective bubble insulation called Reflectix and lower the night shades.
+In my experience, the biggest transfer of heat from the outside comes through our large picture windows.
+Even though they are double pane and slightly tinted when the sun shines straight on them the rigs internal temps rise quickly.
+What I do to combat this is to insert some reflective bubble insulation called Reflectix and lower the nightshades.

-Once you have the RV setup in the optimal way, awnings out and windows covered the next thing is to ventilate the rig.
+Once you have the RV set up in an optimal way, awnings out and windows covered the next thing is to ventilate the rig.
 The goal here is to bring in fresh cool air and pump out the warm air.
-The target is to not have the inside of the rig any warmer than outside ambient air temperature.
+The target is to not have the inside of the rig any warmer than the outside ambient air temperature.
 Close off any windows that are on the warm, sunny side and open up the windows that are on the shady side.
 I then open up my roof vents to let the warm air out.

 Warm air rises so hopefully you will get some natural convection happening drawing in the cooler air and pushing out the warmer air.
 To help out this convention effect you could install some fans.
 We recently installed a quiet but very high output roof vent fan called a Fan-Tastic Fan.
 It draws very little power and works like a charm creating a nice cooling breeze in the RV.

-- If your rig doesn’t have any, install some attic vents like you see in regular sticks and bricks houses.
+- If your rig doesn’t have any, install some attic vents as you see in regular sticks and bricks houses.
 These will help remove excess heat that gets trapped up in the roof.